About SEGGER Microcontroller

 Embedded Systems are small, specialized, computers operating inside a device that is not primarily a computer.
 Anything in today's world that has a display, or keys, or controls a motor, has an embedded computer and is considered an Embedded System.
 Examples range from telephones and cameras, to modern coffee makers and washing machines, to trains, planes, and automobiles, up to satellites and lunar rovers.

 Our motto is: "It simply works".
 This reflects in our products which are professional and easy-to-use in a complex, highly-technical, industry.
 Embedded Systems are a growing part of everyday life and we at SEGGER are passionate about being a part of it.

 What we offer

 SEGGER provides an RTOS plus communication and security software, so developers get a head start, benefiting from SEGGER's decades of experience in the industry.
 SEGGER's professional software libraries and tools for Embedded System development are designed for simple usage and are optimized for the requirements imposed by resource-constrained embedded systems.

-The company also supports the entire development process, with affordable, high quality, flexible, easy-to-use tools, and middleware components.
+The company also supports the entire development process, with affordable, high quality, flexible and easy-to-use tools.

 The J-Link debug probes, with Ozone the accompanying debugger and performance analyzer, and Embedded Studio the powerful cross platform C/C++ IDE, are available to support developers in creating their own embedded systems.